 Constellation leverages our wholesale market expertise and aims to predict when there may be peak grid hours.
 Day-ahead, and day-of, notifications are sent alerting you to the anticipated peak.
 This allows you to choose if you would like to curtail load or not – this is a completely voluntary program, and you are under no obligation to reduce your usage.

 Benefits are realized the following year when regional grid operators determine your share of capacity charges based on historical consumption during peak grid hours.
 In short, if you reduce consumption at peak hours this year, you’ll be charged less next year.

 - Transparency - Informational access into consumption patterns

 - For fixed capacity shared savings customers—a credit on your invoice during the year following your participation in the program

 - For pass-through capacity customers—a reduced peak load contribution (PLC) and therefore a lower monthly capacity charge the following year

 - For fixed capacity notification only customers—a reduced peak load contribution (PLC) and therefore a lower monthly capacity charge when a new contract is priced

-Both peak load management and demand response relate to curtailing energy demand at a given time.
-Demand response however is a program in which customers must respond to the utilities' requests when demand is too high and there is not enough energy to meet the grid's peak, reducing or shifting their electricity usage during peak periods in response to time-based rates or other forms of financial incentives.
+Both peak load management and demand response programs relate to curtailing energy demand at a given time.
+However, demand response programs you must respond to the utilities' request to lower usage when demand is too high and there is not enough energy to meet the grid's peak.
+This reduces or shifts your electricity usage during peak periods in response to time-based rates or other forms of financial incentives.
 Peak load management, on the other hand, is entirely voluntary.